The history of our manufactory

 Four generations - a joint life's work

 Co-founder Emil Hoyer retired from the business in 1962, which was initially continued by the remaining owners Adolf and Josef Kühnl before they handed it over to their successors and the next younger generation of the Kühnl family.
 In the meantime, the company is managed by Dieter Kühnl as managing director.
-He is supported by his daughter Manuela Kühnl as well as his son-in-law Ralf Waidhas-Kühnl.
+He is supported by his daughter Manuela Kühnl and his son-in-law Ralf Waidhas-Kühnl.
 Together, they are preparing to take over the management and responsibility for the tradition-rich business.
 The valuable heritage of the Kühnl & Hoyer families has the best prospects for a continued bright future.